Do Vision & Language Decoders use Images and Text equally? How Self-consistent are their Explanations?: Introduction

-Our findings and takeaways can be summarised as follows: \begin{enumerate}[label={\alph*)}, noitemsep, leftmargin=*] \item With this paper, we establish new results on the \VALSE{} benchmark and find that VL decoders are still struggling with the phenomena tested by VALSE. \item As for the multimodal degree of VL decoders, we find that VL decoders are generally heavily text-centric in their predictions -- while VL encoders are known to be more balanced. \item By measuring the self-consistency of VLMs, we find that they are less self-consistent than LLMs.
-The contributions of the image are significantly larger for explanation generations than for answer generation.
-This difference is even larger in CoT compared to the post-hoc explanation setting. \end{enumerate}
+Our findings can be summarised as follows: \begin{enumerate}[label={\alph*)}, noitemsep, leftmargin=*] \item We establish new results on \VALSE{} and find that all tested VL decoders still struggle with most phenomena tested by this VL benchmark. \item For the multimodal degree of the VL decoders we test, we find that they are heavily text-centric in their predictions -- while VL encoders have been shown to be more balanced. \item As for the self-consistency of these VLMs, we find that most are less self-consistent than LLMs.
+For all models, the contributions of the image are significantly stronger when generating explanations compared to answers.
+This difference is even larger in CoT vs.\ post-hoc explanations. \end{enumerate}